SherG/cool-iron/blog/quit-facebook.md

 Facebook became powerful because billions of consumers said “Yes, we like this!”

-Nothing needs to be “done” to Facebook to “fix” it.
+Nothing needed to be “done” to Facebook to “fix” it.
 This is something perpetual busybodies don’t understand.
 (The world would perhaps be a far kinder, better place if said busybodies attended to ridding themselves of their own hypocrisies and errors in thinking, rather than trying to police others.)

 This does not mean that there aren't some <a href="https://www.baekdal.com/strategy/how-we-lost-social-media-to-algorithms/" target="blank"> sub-optimal dynamics</a> baked into Facebook's strategy.
 But that's not the realm for political activists.

+And I don't buy the "Facebook is addictive" argument.
+Show me someone who needs medical assistance because they are going through Facebook withdrawal symptoms.
+Show me cellphone video of a Facebook addict, crumpled over in an alleyway, being resuscitated by paramedics.

+What we used to call "being lazy," "getting into a rut," "wasting time, "a bad habit" or "lack of discipline" is now an "addiction" that needs a 3rd party and the entire U.S. government to intervene, but only after newly minted stars have made the media rounds talking about the "addiction" problem and creating a market for their ideas.

 ### Antitrust, Censorship, and Narrative Shaping